 I saw myself everywhere, to be honest.
 I saw myself in Amy and I saw myself in Nick.
-I saw myself in their constant lies and fantasy about their illusion of fake and ideal selves.
+I saw myself in their constant lies and fantasies about their illusion of fake and ideal selves.

 The main catch (also the selling point) of this book I suppose is done you really know and how much you think you know that person you go to bed with every day.
-Imagine one day when you wake up and find your spouse gone, all you're left with are just evidence accusing you of killing your missing spouse.
+Imagine one day when you wake up and find your spouse gone, all you're left with is just evidence accusing you of killing your missing spouse.
 How horrifying would that be!

 All the time you think you know or even understand that person by your side.
 And then boom, it's over.
 As Amy said, it takes time and discipline to plan this.
 But besides this, it also takes unthinkable insanity to frame a murderer, which is by the way almost perfect.

-And how it all changed and faded somehow, with someone “ stopped trying” or “get tired”.
+And how it all changed and faded somehow, with someone “ stopped trying” or “getting tired”.
 But no matter what happened, it all hurt.
 Yes, like catastrophically painful.
 That's what our ideal love costs us, I'd assume.

-While I'm going through this novel, interestingly, I had two connections in my mind with Gone Girl.
+While I was going through this novel, interestingly, I had two connections in my mind with Gone Girl.
 One is about the judicial system of the United States.
 Just like many fictional cases in Gone Girl or the real ones, such as Simpson, it hardly matters whether or not the accused committed the crime.